 - Even though Thanksgiving will feel different this year, actively seeking gratitude can be an empowering way to reclaim a part of the holiday for yourself.

-- If you don’t already follow us on Facebook or Instagram, now might be a good time to start.
-We will be sharing our older holiday support articles on social media and fostering conversation around grief at the holidays.
+If you don’t already follow us on Facebook or Instagram, now might be a good time to start.
+We will be sharing our older holiday support articles on social media and fostering conversation around grief during the holidays.
+Also, subscribe.